Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Which was helpful, after Bruuk’s bloody paw-prints in the plush carpet faded past Ian’s ability to track them.
 Bruuk had an especially sensitive nose, and even to Ian’s senses the incense was *cloying.* To Bruuk?
 He’d probably be desperate to get away from it.
 He’d seek out fresh air.

-“Morwk?
-You watching, mate?”
+"Morwk?
+You watching, mate?"

-*“I’m watching.”*
+*"I’m watching."*

-“You know this ship at all?”
+"You know this ship at all?"

-*“I do.
+*"I do.
 A Tefzel Shipyards luxury skyrunner.
-Fitting, for a Qinis pirate.”*
+Fitting, for a Qinis pirate."*

-“Whereabouts is the main air processor on this thing?”
+"Whereabouts is the main air processor on this thing?"

-*“Belly deck, midships.
+*"Belly deck, midships.
 Just forward of the shuttle bay.
-But if you’re still thinking of getting that scent out of the air - ”*
+But if you’re still thinking of getting that scent out of the air - "*

-“I’m not mate, I’m just guessing where Bruuk’s gone to hide.”
+"I’m not mate, I’m just guessing where Bruuk’s gone to hide."
 Ian’s rifle led the way as he trotted down some stairs to the lower decks.
 Far from being the perilously steep metal things he was used to, these ones were as sumptuous as a luxury hotel, and plushly carpeted.
 His boots didn’t make a sound as he descended.

 Sure enough, a fancy carved wooden door at the bottom hung drunkenly from one hinge with claw marks in it.
 The space beyond was dark, but *functional* in a way totally different from everywhere else he’d seen on this ship so far.
 No stupid deep-pile carpet, no decadent decorative fabrics draped from everything, no incense.
 The air inside didn’t reek of perfume and incense.

 In fact, it didn’t smell of much of anything.
 Morwk had pointed him right.

-“...Big space for just the air processor.”
+"...Big space for just the air processor."

-*“The water processor and intercooler, too.
+*"The water processor and intercooler, too.
 Be careful, Wilde.
-There are plenty of hiding spots in there...”*
+There are plenty of hiding spots in there..."*

 Ian clicked his radio once to acknowledge the warning, and advanced.